Some advice for students. Updated for 2025.

 Some recs:

-- Atomic Habits is usually a good gateway book to non-ficiton reading for folks, because it helps you set up the mental models to understand habits and environments and incentives to then build a greater book reading habit.
+- Atomic Habits is a great gateway book to non-fiction reading, because it helps you set up the mental models to understand habits and environments and incentives to then build a greater book reading habit.

-- Designing Data-Intensive Applications is one of the most famous books for systems design, useful for backend leaning engineers (tbh I have not read it).
+- Designing Data-Intensive Applications is one of the most famous books for systems design, useful for backend leaning engineers.

 - The Courage to Be Disliked is a nice introduction to Adlerian philosophy.